lambdaclass/mina_bridge/README.md

 will execute Jest unit and integration tests of the module.

-#### Structure
+#### Verifier circuit Structure

-- `poly_commitment/`: Includes the `PolyComm` type and methods used for representing a polynomial commitment.
+* `poly_commitment/`: Includes the `PolyComm` type and methods used for representing a polynomial commitment.
-- `prover/`: Proof data and associated methods necessary to the verifier.
+* `prover/`: Proof data and associated methods necessary to the verifier.
 The Fiat-Shamir heuristic is included here (`ProverProof.oracles()`).
-- `serde/`: Mostly deserialization helpers for using data from the `verifier_circuit_tests/` module, like a proof made over a testing circuit.
+* `serde/`: Mostly deserialization helpers for using data from the `verifier_circuit_tests/` module, like a proof made over a testing circuit.
-- `util/`: Miscellaneous utility functions.
+* `util/`: Miscellaneous utility functions.
-- `verifier/`: The protagonist code used for verifying a Kimchi + IPA + Pasta proof.
+* `verifier/`: The protagonist code used for verifying a Kimchi + IPA + Pasta proof.
 Here:
-    - `batch.ts/` includes the partial verification code used for verifying a batch of proofs.
+  * `batch.ts/` includes the partial verification code used for verifying a batch of proofs.
-    - `verifier.ts/` has the main circuit for verification, currently executes a minimal final verification over a batch of partially verified proofs.
+  * `verifier.ts/` has the main circuit for verification, currently executes a minimal final verification over a batch of partially verified proofs.
-    - `sponge.ts/` has a custom sponge implementation which extends the `Poseidon.Sponge` type from [o1js](https://github.com/o1-labs/o1js).
+  * `sponge.ts/` has a custom sponge implementation which extends the `Poseidon.Sponge` type from [o1js](https://github.com/o1-labs/o1js).
-- `test/`: JSON data used for testing, which are derived from the `verifier_circuit_tests/`.
+* `test/`: JSON data used for testing, which are derived from the `verifier_circuit_tests/`.
-- `SRS.ts` contains a type representing a [Universal Reference String](https://o1-labs.github.io/proof-systems/specs/urs.html?highlight=universal#universal-reference-string-urs) (but uses the old Structured Reference String name).
+* `SRS.ts` contains a type representing a [Universal Reference String](https://o1-labs.github.io/proof-systems/specs/urs.html?highlight=universal#universal-reference-string-urs) (but uses the old Structured Reference String name).
-- `polynomial.ts` contains a type used for representing and operating with polynomials.
+* `polynomial.ts` contains a type used for representing and operating with polynomials.
-- `alphas.ts` contains a type representing a mapping between powers of a challenge (alpha) and different constraints.
+* `alphas.ts` contains a type representing a mapping between powers of a challenge (alpha) and different constraints.
 The linear combination resulting from these two will get you the main polynomial of the circuit.
-- `main.ts` is the main entrypoint of the module.
+* `main.ts` is the main entrypoint of the module.

-#### Batch verification

-The arguments are the *verifier_index*, *proof* and *public inputs*.
-The output is a "batch evaluation proof".

-The steps are the following:
-- Check the length of evaluations inside the proof.
-- Commit to the negated public input polynomial.
-- Run the Fiat-Shamir heuristic  ([non-interaction with fiat-shamir](https://o1-labs.github.io/proof-systems/plonk/fiat_shamir.html?highlight=fiat%20shamir#non-interaction-with-fiat-shamir)).
-- Combine the chunked polynomials' evaluations.
-- Compute the commitment to the linearized polynomial $f$ by adding all constraints, in commitment form or evaluation if not present.
-- Compute the (chuncked) commitment of $ft$ [see Maller’s optimization](https://o1-labs.github.io/proof-systems/plonk/maller.html) .
-- List the polynomial commitments, and their associated evaluations, that are associated to the aggregated evaluation proof in the proof.

-### Verifier circuit tests
+#### Verifier circuit tests

 Contains a Rust crate with Kimchi as a dependency, and runs some components of it generating data for feeding and comparing tests inside the verifier circuit.